emilpeychev/K8s-cluster-admin-access/README.md

 kubectl get clusterrolebinding
 ```

-4. Move the new config file to your laptop `~/.kube/k8s-local.conf`.
+4. Move the new `k8s-local.conf` file to your laptop `~/.kube/k8s-local.conf`.
 5. In laptop `~/.bashrc` paste on the bottom `export KUBECONFIG=~/.kube/k8s-local.conf`

+- Setting the `KUBECONFIG` environment variable is crucial for `kubectl` to know how to connect to the right Kubernetes cluster, user, and context.
+It allows you to easily switch between different Kubernetes configurations, making access management more flexible and efficient.
+- For multiple cluster access [see documentation](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

 ```sh
 source ~/.bashrc